sosochukwuma/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * 101-square_matrix_map.py: wrote a function that computes the square value of all integers of a matrix using map

 * 102-complex_delete.py: wrote a function that deletes keys with a specific value in a dictionary

+* 103-python.c:	wrote two C functions that print some basic info about Python lists, Python bytes an Python float objects